The Giant Spider Invasion

-The Giant Spider Invasion is a 1975 American independent science fiction action horror film produced, composed and directed by Bill Rebane.
-Starring Steve Brodie, Barbara Hale, Robert Easton, Leslie Parrish, and Alan Hale, it follows giant spiders that terrorize the town of Merrill, Wisconsin and its surrounding area.
-The film was theatrically released in 1975 by Group 1 Films and enjoyed a considerable run to become one of the 50 top-grossing films of that year.
+The Giant Spider Invasion is a 1975 American science fiction horror film produced, composed and directed by Bill Rebane.
+Starring Steve Brodie, Barbara Hale, Robert Easton, Leslie Parrish, and Alan Hale, it follows giant spiders that arrived from a meteor shower terrorizing the town of Merrill, Wisconsin and its surrounding area.
+The independent film was theatrically released in 1975 by Group 1 Films and enjoyed a considerable run to become one of the 50 top-grossing films of that year.

 The Giant Spider Invasion received negative reviews upon release and has since achieved a cult following after its appearance in a 1997 episode of Mystery Science Theater 3000.
-The film was shown at a Bill Rebane themed film festival in 2005.
+The film was shown at a Bill Rebane-themed film festival in 2005.
 A musical remake for the film was also planned.